Miami Marine Stadium

 - Performed concrete petrographic analyses, chloride content testing, and carbonation testing in our in-house laboratory

-- Developed conceptual details and estimated the cost of concrete repairs and protection measures
+- Estimated the cost of concrete and pile repairs, and protection measures